apple/swift-argument-parser/Sources/ArgumentParser/Documentation.docc/Articles/DeclaringArguments.md

 ## Parsing custom types

-Arguments and options can be parsed from any type that conforms to the `ExpressibleByArgument` protocol.
+Arguments and options can be parsed from any type that conforms to the ``ExpressibleByArgument`` protocol.
 Standard library integer and floating-point types, strings, and Booleans all conform to `ExpressibleByArgument`.

-You can make your own custom types conform to `ExpressibleByArgument` by implementing `init?(argument:)`:
+You can make your own custom types conform to `ExpressibleByArgument` by implementing ``ExpressibleByArgument/init(argument:)``:

 ```swift
 struct Path: ExpressibleByArgument {